 Supporting someone’s physical health will improve their mental wellbeing.
-Expand your appreciation of the meaning and impact of ill-health for individuals with mental health difficulties.
-Explore specific health concerns and risks, and link function and dysfunction to health and ill-health.
-Understand that the individual can be an expert in their own condition.
+Our module will expand your appreciation of the meaning and impact of ill-health for individuals with mental health difficulties.

 The physical health and wellbeing of people with mental health difficulties is now an issue of national importance.
 People who experience long-term mental health problems often experience difficulties accessing services to meet their physical needs, and may die sooner.